Tiisetso/tiiset.so/content/now.md

 title: "Now"
 ---

-_Last Updated: 2024/04/12_
+_Last Updated: 2024/04/14_

 What I am doing or at least trying to do in various aspects of my life at the moment.
-For now the below mostly pertains to personal trends.
+In no particular order.

 ###### Running